 Before you start shopping for video editing storage solutions, it’s important to have a strategy in mind.
 You should know how you want to structure and work with your active data, and how you plan to create and maintain backups, and long term archives.
 There are different risks associated with different types of storage and performance vs security vs price trade-offs.

 Let’s start by looking at three examples, starting with a simple one person setup, and gradually expanding in complexity.

 Direct Attached Video Storage and USB Hard Drive or LTO Backup

-The simplest video editing storage workflow is to work from fast direct attached external SSD or RAID.
+The simplest video editing storage workflow is to work from a fast direct attached external SSD or desktop RAID.
 You can easily backup your media to pairs of cloned inexpensive USB external hard drives.
 A desktop LTO tape drive is an excellent idea for long term archive.